 On our way across the country on our #EndlessCaravan, we made a stop in Kansas City.
-It’s hard to believe it, but I actually lived here for a couple of years as a kid and have very little recollection of it (other than playing lots of four square and tetherball).
-Luckily, we have a few friends who are from KC that gave us plenty of recommendations for our trip.
+It’s hard to believe it, but I actually lived here for a few years as a kid and have very little recollection of it (other than playing lots of four square and tetherball).

 The liberty memorial stands on top of the National World War I Museum and gives you a great view of the city.
 It is also the only US museum devoted solely to World War I.

 3002 W 47th Ave, Kansas City, KS 66103, map

 When it comes to Kansas City BBQ, you’ll hear a lot of opinions on what’s the best, but Joe’s Kansas City BBQ (formerly Oklahoma Joes) always makes the list somewhere.
 It’s located inside a gas station, and you could be waiting hours just to order, but it’s worth the wait!

 If you’re looking for a fancier spot, Jack Stack BBQ is also a popular spot amongst locals.
 We tried both on the trip, and if we had to pick only one meal to eat in KC, we’d choose Joe’s.

 4525 Oak St, Kansas City, MO 64111, map

 This is a popular spot amongst tourists and locals.
 It is home to an amazing collection of rare European, American, and Asian art, but it also has a huge outdoor area with sculptures and plenty of grass to enjoy a beautiful afternoon.

 Local Tip: It’s also the home to the World’s Largest Shuttlecock.